You are currently viewing Attention screenwriters, the book is better than the movie

 You have to read the book

 I love the Narnia series.
 While I enjoyed watching the movies when my daughter was young, I preferred reading the books.
-Movies, because they are limited by time and motivated by box office profits, can’t paint complete pictures of the stories as are written in the original books that the screenplays are based on.
+Movies are limited by time.
+They are motivated by box office profits.
+They can’t paint complete pictures of the stories.
+The original books, on which the screenplays are based, provide the complete tales.
 At best, a movie is a summary of a better story.

 Made for relevance

 Unfortunately, many have fallen for the “relevance” movie sold to Christians.
-Screenwriters put on display what they think the world needs to see so that the church can “fit in” with the world.
+Screenwriters put on display what they think the world needs to see so that the church can “fit in.”
 To make the message and movement of Christianity “relevant.”
-We’ve fallen for the trailer with the promise of extra popcorn and perks if we sign up for the movie app.
+We loved the trailer.
+It came with the promise of extra popcorn.
+We also get perks if we sign up for the movie app.

 screenplay the book is better than the movie